cambiotraining/bacterial-genomics/materials/08-mapping.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand what mapping is and why the need to map to a reference genome.
+- Describe how reference-based mapping can be used to reconstruct genomes of new bacterial isolates.
-- To recognise what the main steps are in processing raw sequencing short read data to generate consensus genome sequences.
+- Summarise the main steps used in processing short read data to generate new consensus genome sequences.

 :::